Skip to main content

 async function askAI(prompt) {

-if (!host) {
+if (!sdk?.intelligence) {

-console.warn('AI not available outside webAI.');
+console.warn("AI not available outside webAI.");

 return null;